The theory of figures of Clairaut with focus on the gravitational rigidity modulus: inequalities and an improvement in the Darwin-Radau equation: Introduction

 \section{Introduction}

-Most celestial bodies are large extended objects, almost spherical in shape, almost rigid, and usually with spin.
+Many celestial bodies are large extended objects, almost spherical in shape, almost rigid, and usually with spin.
 In most cases the deformation is caused by the motion itself and it is difficult to determine the laws that relate motion to deformation.
 This paper is about one of these laws: the static gravitational rigidity that relates the spin of a body to its flatness.
-The static gravitational rigidity is characterized by a single parameter $\gm$ which can be defined in different ways (we will follow the definition and notation in \cite{rr2015} \cite{rr2017}).
+The static gravitational rigidity is characterized by a single parameter \cite{rr2015} \cite{rr2017}: {\it the gravitational modulus} $\gm$, which is closely related to the static fluid Love number $k_2$.
 The goal of this paper is to review the classical theory used in the determination of this parameter.
 The novelties are: the unusual approach to the subject in considering the mean moment of inertia of the body as a given quantity (usually this is the main unknown to be determined), a new variational principle for the static gravitational rigidity, and a new differential equation for $\gm$ that allows for obtaining sharp upper and lower bounds for this quantity.
 These three new aspects are detailed in the following paragraphs.

 A celestial body is considered large when self-gravitation dominates over any elastic stress.
-In this case the self-gravitational force is balanced by the hydrostatic pressure and the resulting equilibrium shape at rest is spherically symmetric with moment of inertia $\Io$ along any axis passing through the center of mass.
-We are interested in small deformations of this spherical shape under slow rotational motion. {\bf Deformations are always assumed to be small and incompressible.} \footnote{For small deformations the incompressibility hypothesis is quite reasonable because the modulus of compressibility of solids and fluids is much larger than the modulus of shear.} Under these conditions it was showed by G. Darwin \cite{Rochester-Smylie} that the trace of the moment of inertia tensor remains invariant, namely, if $A\le B\le C$ denote the time-dependent principal moments of inertia of a body then
+In this case the self-gravitational force is balanced by the hydrostatic pressure and at rest the resulting equilibrium shape is spherically symmetric with moment of inertia $\Io$ along any axis passing through the center of mass.
+We are interested in small deformations of this spherical shape under slow rotational motion. {\it Deformations are always assumed to be small and incompressible.}\footnote{For small deformations the incompressibility hypothesis is quite reasonable because the modulus of compressibility of solids and fluids is much larger than the modulus of shear.} Under these conditions it was showed by G. Darwin \cite{Rochester-Smylie} that the trace of the moment of inertia tensor remains invariant, namely, if $A\le B\le C$ denote the time-dependent principal moments of inertia of a body then

 does not depend on time.